vramework/vramework-website/docs/40-workspace/02-database.md

 }
 ```

-Now, whenever we want to use the database in a function, we get full typescript support everywhere based directly on our database schema.
+With this setup, full TypeScript support is available throughout the codebase, based directly on the database schema.

 ```typescript
 await services.kysely